deanwampler/programming-scala-book-code-examples/README.md

 ## How the Code Is Used in the Book

-In the book's text, when an example corresponds to a file in this distribution, the listing begins with a path in a comment with the following format:
+In the book's text, when an example corresponds to a file in this repo, the listing begins with a path in a comment with the following format:

 ```scala
 // src/main/scala/progscala3.introscala.UpperMain1